smaclell/smaclell.github.io/_drafts/compiling-thoughts.md

 powers to create new worlds and do things I never thought possible.
 The years that have followed taught me a great deal about this craft but I still feel I have barely scratched the surface.
-My new passion for creating great software became a means to improve lives, delight users and solve problems in a completely new way.
+My new passion for creating great software became a means to improve lives, delight users and solve problems.

 Earlier this year I welcomed my son, Jude, into the world and cannot describe in words the happiness he gives me.
 My hope is that I can be a role model for